-In Nina Lee Aquino’s brilliant and bare production of Leon Aureus’ stage adaptation of Terry Woo’s groundbreaking novel Banana Boys for the Factory Theatre, Blood and Water star Simu Liu played golden boy Rick, the idolized but tragic alpha male who represents the unreachable ideal of a perfect Asian-Canadian young man.
+In Nina Lee Aquino’s brilliant and bare production of Leon Aureus’ stage adaptation of Terry Woo’s groundbreaking novel Banana Boys for the Factory Theatre, future Marvel star Simu Liu played golden boy Rick, the idolized but tragic alpha male who represents the unreachable ideal of a perfect Asian-Canadian young man.

-We talked to the Outstanding Ensemble nominee about his professional stage debut and how Banana Boys resonates with him.
+We talked to the 2015 Critics’ Pick Awards Outstanding Ensemble nominee about his professional stage debut and how Banana Boys resonates with him.

 Can you remember the first theatre production you ever saw?